spastorino/all-hands-2020/src/welcome.md

 ## Am I eligible to attend?

+The Rust All Hands is an "invite only" event, but we do try to take an inclusive stance on who can attend.
 Check out the [eligibility] web page for details on that.

 [eligibility]: ./eligibility.html